gomander/svelte-wheel/cloud-run/thumbnail-service/README.md

 ## Deploying

-Deploying must currently be done manually by running `pnpm deploy`.
+Deploying must currently be done manually by running `pnpm run deploy`.
 In the future it will be handled by GitHub Actions.
 GitHub repository secrets: `THUMBNAIL_SERVICE_ENV_FILE` should contain the contents of `env.js`.
 Also uses `FIREBASE_DEPLOYER_SERVICE_ACCOUNT`.